nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Editing the data file

+FriendDex data is saved as a JSON file at `[JAR file location]/data/addressbook.json`.
+Gui-related settings such as theme preference are saved in the same directory under `preferences.json`.
-FriendDex data is saved as a JSON file `[JAR file location]/data/frienddex.json`.
-Advanced users are welcome to update data directly by editing that data file.
+Advanced users are welcome to update the data directly by making editing these files.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If your changes to the data file makes its format invalid, FriendDex will discard all data and start with an empty data file at the next run.